aesthetic-suite/framework/docs/packages/react/themes.md

 # Using themes

-Themes are an encapsulation of reusable variables and mixins for consistent styling, represented as `Theme` class.
+Themes are an encapsulation of reusable variables and mixins for consistent styling, represented as a `Theme` class.
 Themes are automatically generated when compiling a [design system](../../design/about.md) into [design tokens](../../tokens/web/css-in-js.md).

 With that being said, to make the active theme available to all React components, we'll need to